Friday, November 28, 2014

 Rashaad Newsome

 When in town I surf the web for all the things I've read about.
 It was on Guernica.com that I found an interview with Mr. Newsome.
-His website includes this incredible performance of Shades Composition.
-Youtube has other offerings.
+His website includes a variety of images of his art including stills from two performances of Shades Compositions.

 You might also enjoy the work of Mike Cloud.
-This link is to some of his 2008 work.
+This link is to some images of his work.

 Kofa Wildlife Refuge